ICST-Technion/W22-IOT-NoCode/README.md

 The data is saved in a different collection named "sensors", and the 10 most recent records are stored in the collection.
 These records are displayed in a graph in the sensor's screen.

-## Create database
-Run `gcloud app create --region=europe-west`
-And then `gcloud alpha firestore databases create --project=iot-project-b52bb --region=europe-west`

-Use `./functions_deploy` script to deploy the functions

 ## Troubleshoot
-### Google sign-in succeed but the app's login proccess gets stuck and the following exception appears in the "run" terminal of android studio:
-#### [ERROR:flutter/lib/ui/ui_dart_state.cc(209)] Unhandled Exception: PlatformException(sign_in_failed, com.google.android.gms.common.api.ApiException: 10: , null, null)
+### Google sign-in succeed but the app's login proccess gets stuck and the following exception appears in the "run" terminal of android studio: [ERROR:flutter/lib/ui/ui_dart_state.cc(209)] Unhandled Exception: PlatformException(sign_in_failed, com.google.android.gms.common.api.ApiException: 10: , null, null)
-### Solution:
+### Solution
 You need to create a fingerprint in the firebase console.
 Go to "Project Setting" and click on "Add fingerprint".
 Create a SHA1 key by using a tool named "Keytool" which is built-in in windows and linux.
 In Windows:
 Open the CMD, if keytool is not included in your PATH, go to your JAVA folder in either program files or program files (x86).
 Search for Keytool and change your CMD current directory to this folder. run the following command: